Cover of The Iliad

 The Iliad stands as the foundation of Western literature, establishing the themes of kleos (glory), mortality, and divine wrath that define the entire heroic tradition.
 Homer's portrayal of Achilles' rage and its devastating consequences created a literary and moral framework that every subsequent Western author has engaged with, making it arguably the single most important work in the Western canon.

-Set during the Trojan War, the Iliad was performed at the Panathenaia festival in Athens and became central to Greek education and identity.
+Situated during the Trojan War, the Iliad was performed at the Panathenaia festival in Athens and became central to Greek education and identity.
 Alexander the Great famously carried a copy on his military campaigns.
-The poem has been continuously studied for over 2,800 years and remains a core text at institutions such as Princeton, Oxford, and St. John's College.
+The poem has been continuously studied for over 2,800 years.
 Its influence extends into modern culture through adaptations such as the film Troy (2004).

 Archaic Greece, c.
 750-700 BC